Intermediate Tutorial: Design a Fresnel Lens

 The edge to define the 0° aiming angle is the centerline.

-Last, our goal is to create as narrow a beam as possible, so we will adjust the aiming string to be “0(5)0” which means that the lens is aimed at 0° at the start of the profile, 0° at the end of the profile, and changes in 5° increments (which does not matter here since we have the same aiming angle at the start and the end).
+Last, our goal is to create a beam as narrow as possible, so we'll keep the start and end aiming angles of 0° along with the 5° angle increment (which does not matter here since we have the same aiming angle at the start and the end of the base profile).
 Click OK ( ✔ ) to complete the lens design.

 4. Revolve Lens Profile